zevamaru/zevamaru/README.md

 - I'm an enthusiastic of pixel-art.
 - I made my first website in the 2000s when I was 11-12 years old, using FrontPage and GeoCities, and it was about Dragon Ball.
 - I can't stop my mind when it's about creating things.
-- On my twenties I made my first game in RPG Maker about epic fantasy and redemption, called The Redemption Saints.
+- On my twenties I made my first game in RPG Maker about epic fantasy and redemption, called Redemption Saints.
 - My favorite videogame is Commandos.